 For children too young to read or participate in an academic curriculum, the Holiday Class will meet several times before Holiday celebrations (Chanukah, Purim, Passover) for stories, music, and crafts projects.

-- Bible stories relevant to our focus on history and social justice.
-Myths of other cultures.
+- Folktales and stories relevant to our focus on history and social justice, and an introduction to some Yiddish words and phrases.
 Games, artwork and story-telling will enrich the content.

 - Stories from the Shtetl: how people lived, worked, celebrated and struggled.
 Stories, poems and plays by Sholem Aleichem and I.L.
 Peretz make vivid the values and culture of the Eastern European shtetl.
 Children will act, write, draw and re-create a shtetl.

 - From Shtetl to Sweatshop: Immigration, tenement life, sweatshop conditions, building labor unions, then and now.
-Stories and poetry, speakers and films will illumine the history as well as the present.
+Stories and poetry, speakers and field trips will illumine the history as well as the present.

 - From Medieval to Modern: The Golden Age in Spain: Jews, Muslims and Christians coexist in peace.
 The Inquisition and the Marranos; the Holocaust and resistance.